vertigis/workflow-activities-1integrate/README.md

 This project contains activities for interacting with the [1Integrate REST API](https://1spatial.com/documentation/1integrate) in a [VertiGIS Studio Workflow](https://www.vertigisstudio.com/products/vertigis-studio-workflow/).

+## 1Integrate

+1Integrate brings the power of 1Spatial’s patented rules engine to your data, delivering automated validation, cleansing, transformation, and enhancement.
+It gives you confidence in your data by assessing its quality, ensuring it meets defined specifications and is fit for purpose.
+Connect, Check and Correct your data, then Repeat those processes when required.

 ## Usage

 To use the 1Integrate activities in [VertiGIS Studio Workflow Designer](https://apps.vertigisstudio.com/workflow/designer/) you need to register an activity pack and then add the activities to a workflow.